StanChart eyes bank stake sales as it tries to slim down

 HONG KONG Standard Chartered's (STAN.L) abrupt move to shut its global equities business last week could be a prelude to the lender selling off stakes in a number of Asian banks as it looks to boost capital, people familiar with the lender's thinking said.

-The most likely potential sale is Standard Chartered's $621 million (408.50 million pounds) holding in Agricultural Bank of China Ltd (601288.SS) (AgBank), a person with direct knowledge of the situation said.
+The most likely potential sale is Standard Chartered's $621 million holding in Agricultural Bank of China Ltd (601288.SS) (AgBank), a person with direct knowledge of the situation said.

 The bank's 45 percent stake in Indonesia's PT Bank Permata (BNLI.JK), valued at around $638 million, could also be sold, though that deal would probably come after an AgBank stake sale, people close to the bank said.